 Moreover, not all stars have a constant brightness over time: many of them show a variable brightness (the causes of variability are many).
-In 1784, at the time of Messier, a very young British amateur astronomer, John Goodricke, discovered that the Delta star of the constellation Cepheus was a variable star whose brightness oscillated in a very regular manner.
-In fact, this star reaches a maximum of brightness then fades until it reaches a minimum; later the brightness begins to grow again until it reaches its maximum again and so on, like a clock.
+In 1784, during the time of Messier, a very young British amateur astronomer, John Goodricke, discovered that the Delta star of the constellation Cepheus was a variable star with a brightness that oscillated in a very regular manner.
+In fact, this star reaches a maximum brightness and then fades until it reaches a minimum; then the brightness begins to grow again until it reaches its maximum and so on, like a clock.

-This particular type of variable stars was called Cepheids in honour of this constellation.
-The Cepheids are very numerous and above all, they are scattered everywhere; their period of change in brightness varies from few hours to few days up to about two months.
+This particular type of variable star was called a Cepheid in honour of this constellation.
+Cepheids are very numerous, and above all, they are scattered everywhere; their period of change in brightness varies from a few hours to a few days and up to about two months.
 We now know that these variations are due to perturbations in the inner part of these stars and constitute a temporary phase of their life.

-Until the mid-nineteenth century, every measure was meticulously performed based on the astronomer's observational abilities but with an unavoidable subjectivity component, until it was possible to take photographs and thus have a database available to work with.
+Until the mid-nineteenth century, every measure was meticulously performed based on the astronomer's observational abilities but with an unavoidable component of subjectivity, until it was possible to take photographs and thus have a database available to work with.

 ASTRONOMICAL PHOTOGRAPHY

-Between 1847 and 1852, the photographer John Adams Whipple and the astronomer William Cranch Bond, at the time director of the Harvard College Observatory, used the observatory's large refracting telescope to produce images of the Moon of considerable detail and clarity.
+Between 1847 and 1852, the photographer John Adams Whipple and the astronomer William Cranch Bond, at the time director of Harvard College Observatory, used the observatory's large refracting telescope to produce images of the Moon of considerable detail and clarity.
 On July 16, 1850, Whipple and Bond made the first daguerreotype of a star: Vega.
 It was the beginning of astronomical photography.
-Although the glass-plate photographs were instantly less sensitive than the eye, it had the advantage of having memory: what the eye does not see in a tenth of a second will never see it; instead, the photons that arrive at a given moment on the plate add up their action to those that came before, that's why photography makes possible long exposure times, which allows to capture more information.
+Although glass-plate photography was less sensitive than the eye, it had the advantage of having memory: what the eye does not see in a tenth of a second, it will never see; meanwhile, the photons that arrive at a given moment on the plate add their action to those that came before.
+That's why photography can employ long exposure times, which allow for the capture of more information.

-In 1872 the first photography of the spectrum of a star was obtained and the study of stellar spectra opened a new frontier.
-Thus it started the enormous work that Edward Pickering (1846-1919) undertook at the Harvard College observatory (HCO) in the United States.
-At HCO, they used a large prism to disperse light and to obtain the spectra of many stars at once.
-The Observatory organized the systematic observation of the brightest stars both in the southern hemisphere and in the northern hemisphere; they collected so many data even for the astronomers of today, and the Harvard computers carried out much of the work of cataloguing and analysing the data, ; these computers were several dozen of women, hired to carry out the most tedious tasks of astronomical data analysis and were paid about half of their male counterparts [5].
+In 1872, the first photograph of the spectrum of a star was obtained, and the study of stellar spectra opened a new frontier.
+Thus began the enormous work that Edward Pickering (1846–1919) undertook at Harvard College Observatory (HCO) in the United States.
+In this work, large prisms were used to disperse light and obtain the spectra of many stars at once.
+The Observatory organised a systematic observation of the brightest stars in both the Southern and the Northern Hemispheres.
+A large amount of data was collected even by today’s standards, and the Harvard computers carried out much of the work of cataloguing and analysing that data.
+These computers were several dozen women who were hired to carry out the most tedious tasks of astronomical data analysis and paid about half as much as their male counterparts [5].

-In 1928, astronomers worked on spectra of 250,000 stars thanks to women computers measurements!
+In 1928, astronomers worked on the spectra of 250,000 stars thanks to the measurements of women computers!

 WOMEN COMPUTERS

-As doctor and Harvard professor Edward Clarke wrote in his 1873 book Sex in Education, “A woman’s body could only handle a limited number of developmental tasks at one time—that girls who spent too much energy developing their minds during puberty would end up with undeveloped or diseased reproductive systems.”
+As doctor and Harvard professor Edward Clarke wrote in his 1873 book Sex in Education, ‘A woman’s body could only handle a limited number of developmental tasks at one time—that girls who spent too much energy developing their minds during puberty would end up with undeveloped or diseased reproductive systems.’